 - There will be a link established between the parent issue and the cloned issue.

-4) When “Start Progress” button is clicked the issue status changes to “In Progress “and button label changes to “Stop Progress” which when clicked will revert the status back to “Open”.
+#4) When the “Start Progress” button is clicked the issue status changes to “In Progress “and button label changes to “Stop Progress” which when clicked will revert the status back to “Open”.

-5) Clicking on “Workflow” button will display you a list box of the next stages that an issue can go to.
+#5) Clicking on the “Workflow” button will display you a list box of the next stages that an issue can go to.

-7) To view the workflow that the certain issue goes through, click on the “View workflow” link that is next to the status field of an issue in the issue details page.
-For example, for my issue the workflow displayed is:
+#7) To view the workflow that a certain issue goes through, click on the “View workflow” link that is next to the status field of an issue in the issue details page.
+For Example, for my issue the workflow displayed is:

 Also, for an incident management tool, a user would expect strong search features and JIRA fits the bill in this area too.
 So, be sure to leverage that to your benefit.

 This brings us to an end the ‘JIRA- User’ part of the series.
-As always, we hope these 4 JIRA tutorials in the series will not only helps you use Atlassian JIRA issue tracking software successfully but also aids you in achieving best results for your Project/Incident/Test/Defect management activities.
+As always, we hope these JIRA tutorials in the series will not only help you use Atlassian JIRA issue tracking software successfully but also aids you in achieving the best results for your Project/Incident/Test/Defect management activities.